-To create a diverse herbs-based tea collection, take a look at some of the plants listed below.
-Start with a few of your most loved plants and herbs and then grow according to which you make the most use.
+To create a diverse herbs-based tea collection, look at some of the plants listed below.
+Start with a few of your most loved plants and herbs and then grow according to which you make the most use of.

 - Lemon Grass